SUPER RESOLUTION

 Widefield imaging is the method of choice for basic fluorescence imaging.
 It is most often applied to examining protein expression levels in cells and tissue, general patterns of localization, and population studies.
 It is especially powerful for high-speed imaging, as well as ratiometric measurements of intracellular pH, or other ion levels.
 Finally, it is the tool of choice for researchers looking to image cellular samples with white light (eg. DIC imaging of wound assays, beating cilia, etc.).

-System Name: Zeiss Epifluorescence Microscope
+System Name: Nikon Epifluorescence Microscope w/TIRF

 Objectives